Mikrocontroler/gecko-dev/mobile/android/android-components/samples/browser/README.md

 ![](src/main/res/mipmap-xhdpi/ic_launcher.png)

+This fork is going to be modified for becoming a certain webbasd Application container

 A simple browser app that is composed from the browser components in this repository.

 ⚠️ **Note**: This sample application is only a very basic browser.
 For a full-featured reference browser implementation see the **[reference-browser repository](https://github.com/mozilla-mobile/reference-browser)**.